gortok/lwidn-newsletter/ep2.md

 We see you, Github.
 Special thanks to [Dave Copeland](https://twitter.com/davetron5000/status/1282738504624222208?s=20) for making me aware of this.
 Twitter is sometimes a beautiful thing.

+### Nick Craver talks Attacks on Stack Overflow.

+Stack Overflow, the largest* (that gets press) site built on ASP.NET MVC (and soon .NET Core), gets a lot of attacks against as a top 40 site on the internet.
+Nick Craver, their architectural lead; goes deep into the sorts of attacks that happen. https://www.youtube.com/watch?v=K6NECAZhJG4 This is a good watch.
+Watch it.